MRosan117/senator_trading_performance/README.md

 ### Transactions by State

   <p align="center">
-    We explore the transactions carried out by senators on a by party basis using an interactive visualization the data in the form of a bar chart.
+    Continuing our analysis, we explore the transactions carried out by senators using an interactive visualization  in the form of a bar chart.
 We construct our bar chart utilizing Opensource data, which includes the transaction data pertaining to Senators.
+Based on the data we immediately noticed that 30% of all transactions carried out since 2013 have been done by the state of Georgia.
+Even more notably, David Purdue (R) is in large part responsible for a vast majority of the data set making up 27% of all transactions during his term in office from 2015 to 2021.
+Beyond Georgia, the data shows that some large state players are found within Alabama, Delaware, Kansas, and Rhode Island.
   </p>

 <img src="https://github.com/MRosan117/senator_trading_performance/blob/main/Images/bokeh_plot(1).png">

-### Transactions by Political Party'
+### Transactions by Political Parties

   <p align="center">
-    Using an interactive visualization in the form of a bar chart, we investigate the transactions carried out by senators on a state-by-state basis.
+    Moving on, using an interactive visualization in the form of a bar chart, we investigate the number of transactions carried out by senators in relation to their political party.
 We construct our bar chart utilizing Opensource data, which includes the transaction data pertaining to Senators.
+Based on our findings, we see that Republicans are responsible for approximately 4 million transactions whereas Democrats managed a much smaller but still notable 600 thousand.
   </p>

 <img src="https://github.com/MRosan117/senator_trading_performance/blob/main/Images/senate_plot.jpg">